Healthy Homes Assessment Pukerua Bay

 Rental Property Home Assessments Pukerua Bay

-The areas of rental property that are affected with Health Homes Standards.
-Healthy Homes Standard in Pukerua Bay include each:
+Rental property areas affected through the Healthy Homes Standard in Pukerua Bay include each:

 • Living Room